-The course provides the background of couture ateliers and the techniques of workman-ship necessary for understanding the production of a couture collection.
+The course provides the background of couture ateliers and the techniques of workmanship necessary for understanding the production of a couture collection.
 The history of 20th century designers of haute couture are explored as a context to exploring contemporary couture.
-The expertise of cutting, fine hand sewing, beading, appliqué, pressing and finishing are explored along with the advanced construction skills of bias and corsetry.
-For program major, a grade of C or above is required for successful completion.
+The expertise of cutting, fine hand sewing, beading, appliqué, seam and hem finishing, pocket construction, pressing and finishing are explored along with the advanced construction skills of bias and corsetry.
+For program major requirements, a grade of C or above is required for successful completion.
 A studio course.
-Prerequisite: FDM 306 and 318.
+Prerequisite: FDM 306.
 3 credits (Fall)